Nordes/oidc-jwks-verify/readme.md

 ```
 > Some tests might fail since you need to update the token to be validated.
 The default max-age for the token is 30 minutes.
 If you want to create a new token, please create a certificate (pfx) add it to your identity server and then get the well known data and update the mock.
 I can't fake the x509 validation process.
 I would say, that at this moment I don't know how to mock it.

+# Side note
+While working on this OIDC validator, I found also an another interesting project called [Oidc](https://github.com/techops-peopledata/oidc).
+It might be worth for some people depending on their needs.
+The idea is similar.

 # License
 MIT (Enjoy)